FRBNY-DSGE/BrookingsPC2020/src/ReplicationFilesDSGE/readme.txt

 Replicating Figure C4 (histograms with regime-switching Phillips curve slope):
 - See figure 6.4 (that script also replicates this figure)

+To re-run the SMC esimations used for all of our results, go to specfiles_estim and re-run the following three scripts (they add parallel workers, so you will need to change those lines to fit the protocal used on your local cluster).
+With 100 workers, they could take up to a day to run.
+ - spec1002_10_2019Q4_1118.jl
+ - spec1002_22_2019Q4_1118.jl
+ - spec1002_24_2019Q4_1118.jl

-If you would like to use the (optional) SMC estimations you ran instead of the ones we used, just set save_orig = false at the top of each script.
+If you would like to use these new SMC estimations you ran instead of the ones we used, just set save_orig = false at the top of each script.